-REPORT REFERENCE NO. DSFRA/14/6 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY (BUDGET MEETING) DATE OF MEETING 24 FEBRUARY 2014 SUBJECT OF REPORT THE LOCALISM ACT - PAY POLICY STATEMENT 2014-15 LEAD OFFICER Clerk to the Authority RECOMMENDATIONS That, subject to any amendments that may be agreed at the meeting, the Authority approves the Pay Policy Statement as appended to this report and agrees to its publication in accordance with the Localism Act 2011.
+REPORT REFERENCE NO. DSFRA/15/7 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY (BUDGET MEETING) DATE OF MEETING 20 FEBRUARY 2015 SUBJECT OF REPORT THE LOCALISM ACT 2011 - PAY POLICY STATEMENT 2015-16 LEAD OFFICER Clerk to the Authority RECOMMENDATIONS That, subject to any amendments that may be agreed at the meeting, the Authority approves the Pay Policy Statement as appended to this report and agrees to its publication in accordance with the Localism Act 2011.
 EXECUTIVE SUMMARY The Authority is required under the Localism Act 2011 to approve and publish a Pay Policy Statement, by 31 March of each year, to operate for the forthcoming financial year.
 This Statement sets out the Authority's policy towards a range of issues relating to the pay of its workforce and in particular the senior staff and the lowest paid employees.
-This paper provides further background information in relation to the requirements of the Localism Act and includes a proposed Pay Policy Statement for 2014/15, which now includes the arrangements for reviewing Chief Officers' pay and a statement of the Authority's position on re-employment of employees following redundancy or retirement.
-RESOURCE IMPLICATIONS There is no resource implication associated with production or approval of the Pay Policy Statement which, in itself, does not affect any existing levels of pay.
-EQUALITY RISK & BENEFITS ANALYSIS An Equal Pay Audit was undertaken in 2013-14.
-Additionally, the proposals in this report are considered compatible with equality and human rights legislation.
-APPENDICES A. Draft Pay Policy Statement 2014-15
+This paper provides further background information in relation to the requirements of the Localism Act and includes a draft Pay Policy Statement for the forthcoming (2015-16) financial year.
+RESOURCE IMPLICATIONS There are no resource implications associated with production of the Pay Policy Statement.
+Funding for staffing costs etc. are contained within the approved Authority revenue budget.
+EQUALITY RISK & BENEFITS ANALYSIS (ERBA) The Pay Policy Statement 2015-16 essentially contains the same information as for 2014-15 and does not require any further equality risk and benefit analysis.
+APPENDICES A. Draft Pay Policy Statement 2015-16 LIST OF BACKGROUND PAPERS Localism Act 2011 Sections 38 to 43.

-LIST OF BACKGROUND PAPERS 1.
-Localism Act 2011 Sections 38 to 43.
-2. Department for Communities and Local Government (DCLG) Statutory Guidance "Openness and Accountability in Local Pay: Guidance under Section 40 of the Localism Act 2011", published February 2012; 3.
-DCLG Statutory Guidance "Openness and Accountability in Local Pay: Supplementary Guidance", published February 2013; 4.
 "Pay Policy and Practice in Local Authorities: A Guide for Councillors" produced by the Local Government Association, published January 2013.
-5. Code of Recommended Practice for Local Authorities on Data Transparency: Government Response to Consultation published by the DCLG, December 2013
+Code of Recommended Practice for Local Authorities on Data Transparency.